rid181198/NLP-project-for-tweets/README.md

 Similarly, different models are implemented to obtain better accuracy of the training dataset.
 The training and test datasets are labelled as "train.csv" and "test.csv" files.
 The full routine is done on Jupyter Notebook and Python.

+The below image shows the sample of training tweets.
+Here "1" represents the accident or natural disaster news/tweets and "0" is for false tweets.
 <img width="884" alt="training_data" src="https://user-images.githubusercontent.com/50884851/209160801-08a8a5f6-4c26-456d-8d9f-7563854a749f.png">